-I’ve just booked my trip to Killarney in October, and I’ve been thinking about what books I’d recommend to anyone visiting Ireland for the first time.
+I’ve been thinking about what books I’d recommend to anyone visiting Ireland for the first time.
 It’s not an easy task.
 Ireland’s long and sometimes troubled history, combined with a rich folklore, has provided plenty of inspiration and lots of classic writers.
 Here is my small selection from the vast choice available.

-Books About Irish History and Culture
+Books About Irish History And Culture

 I always start with the trusty Lonely Planet guides: you can buy Lonely Planet Ireland as a book or ebook.
 And, for a comprehensive, easy to read, history of Ireland, I would recommend A Traveller’s History of Ireland (Peter Neville, 2006).